-Develop skills in influencing public policy at various levels; visioning; contextual analysis; problem/issue identification; power mapping; goal setting; analyzing arenas for action; strategy selection; lobbying and negotiation; citizen mobilization; coalition-building; and monitoring and evaluating advocacy campaigns
+- developing skills in influencing public policy at various levels; visioning; contextual analysis; problem/issue identification; power mapping; goal setting; analyzing arenas for action; strategy selection; lobbying and negotiation; citizen mobilization; coalition-building; and monitoring and evaluating advocacy campaigns;

-Learn the theoretical foundations, and critical issues, in human rights advocacy
+- learning the theoretical foundations and critical issues in human rights advocacy; and

-Strengthen communication skills which are to key to making an effective case for change
+- strengthening communication skills which are to key to making an effective case for change.

-Increase capacity to strategize and coordinate joint advocacy campaigns
+- increasing capacity to strategize and co-ordinate joint advocacy campaigns;

-Identify organizational legitimacy and credibility to undertake advocacy
+- identifying organizational legitimacy and credibility to undertake advocacy; and

-This program is designed for new and/or experienced advocacy and development practitioners who work with human rights and social justice organizations, primarily in the global South.
+This program is designed for new and/or experienced advocacy and development practitioners from organizations, coalitions, institutions, or social movements working to advance human rights and social justice, primarily in the Global South.